 configures services to receive connections via edge routers

 Attributes appear like #hashtag on three types of resources to authorize and configure connections.

-Edge Routers are dialed by Endpoints, fabric-linked by other Edge Routers, and may terminate services they can reach outside the Zero Trust network.
+Edge Routers are dialed by endpoints, fabric-linked by other edge routers, and may terminate services they can reach outside the Ziti network.

 - Edge Routers become available to endpoints for dialing the network by matching edge router policies.

 - Edge Routers receive connections for services by matching service edge router policies.

 Services need at least one online, reachable edge router to receive connections.

 - Services become available to endpoints by matching AppWANs.